Skip to content

 };

-Besides transpiling JS into AST, the plugin also collects external references, so it is not necessary to pass them to the $uses method anymore.
-This is not possible when using a JIT transpiler.
+Besides parsing JS into an AST, the plugin also collects external references, so it is not necessary to pass them to the $uses method (as is required when implementing functions in WGSL).

-Naming gpu objects via the $name method is very helpful for debugging.
-Soon it will not be necessary to do that explicitly.
-Instead, the plugin will be able to name the objects based on the variable names that they are assigned to.
+Naming TypeGPU resources via the $name method is very helpful for debugging, but it can get very repetitive.
+Instead, the plugin is able to automatically name each resource based on the variable names that they are assigned to.

 npm install --save-dev unplugin-typegpu